For the middle class, urban fiddle player of today

 CONTEST FIDDLING

-The earliest recorded American fiddle contest was in 1736, held in Hannover County, Virginia, the prize offered being “a fine Cremona fiddle to be plaid for, by any number of country fiddlers” With fiddling being such a valued skill, there would always have been an element of competetiveness between fiddlers, who would be vying for the best jobs and the highest fees, and also between the fans ,who wanted their local hero to be seen as the best.
+The earliest recorded American fiddle contest was in 1736, held in Hannover County, Virginia, the prize offered being “a fine Cremona fiddle to be plaid for, by any number of country fiddlers” With fiddling being such a valued skill, there would always have been an element of competetiveness between fiddlers, who would be vying for the best jobs and the highest fees, and also between the fans, who wanted their local hero to be seen as the best.
 Some of the contests were mobile; a promoter would arrive in a town square and announce the open contest and the cash prize.
 The local fiddlers would all know one another ,but would be wary of a stranger- he might be a travelling “gunslinger” of a fiddler who would win wherever he went, or might even be a “ringer”, in league with the promoter.

 The concept of a “brag fiddler” developed- someone who fancied his own skill ,and was happy to take on all comers to prove it.
 In such a competitive atmosphere, showmanship was at a premium.
 Fiddlers would develop a patter and stage show, and “trick fiddling” started to evolve.
 This involved finding ever more bizarre ways to play the instrument- tossing the fiddle in the air, playing behind the head, one arm under one leg, fiddle upside down, bow held between the knees and fiddle held with both hands, and so on.
 Certain tunes became associated with trick fiddling; using Pop Goes The weasel a fiddler would play each section of the tune in a different contorted position.
 Expert trick fiddlers could do all these antics whilst playing accurately and in time.
-Alabama fiddler Monkey Brown was one such fiddle wrestler; he got his nickname when it was said of him at a Tuscaloosa fiddle convention ..”that boy can do more with a fiddle than a monkey can with goobers!”
+Alabama fiddler Monkey Brown was one such fiddle wrestler; he got his nickname when it was said of him at a Tuscaloosa fiddle convention .."That boy can do more with a fiddle than a monkey can with goobers!”

 Less athletic but equally demanding tricks developed along more conventional lines; the double shuffle or “hokum bowing” is a flashy pattern of triplets carrying across two bars; this was popularised by jazz fiddler Joe Venuti in the late 1920’s, incorporated into “The Beaumont Rag”, and reached its apogee in the tune “Orange Blossom SpeciaL” in the 1940’s.